cyanekk/manualQA/README.md

 # manualQA

-test cases, bug reports, sql, jira, api
+Repository contains examples prestented as screenshots of test cases, bug reports, checklists, api testing in Postman completed by me during my self-study and tasks performed as part of the GoIT course.